The Eastern and Western Orthodox Church Have Kept Sabbath on Saturday (the 7th day of the week)

 This booklet was authored by Archbishop Stephen Michael K., Orthodox Church of the Culdees.

-After about a decade of research I’ve undertaken to publish this booklet, which is in a series of booklets on Sabbath keeping, Dietary laws, and Hebrew festivals in the Celtic and Orthodox church.
+After about a decade of research I’ve undertaken to publish this booklet which took about 5 years to complete.
+It is in a series of booklets on Sabbath keeping, Dietary laws, and Hebrew festivals in the Celtic and Orthodox church.
 Some people are shocked to find it was, is, and will continue to be so prevalent in the Christian (and post Christian) Israelite descended nations.
 We should not be surprised by any of this.
 YAHWEH has preserved the national “sign” in every generation of His church these last 2,000 years.

 Exo 31:17 “It (the Sabbath) is a sign between me and the children of Israel for ever: for in six days the LORD made heaven and earth, and on the seventh day he rested, and was refreshed.”